 Compulsory Third Party Liability (CTPL) Coverage

-A mandatory for all vehicle.
 This coverage, subject to the limits of liability, will answer for the death, disablement and medical expenses of a person injured because of an accident involving your vehicle.
-This is the basic car insurance coverage required.

-There are two kinds of Third Party Liability: Bodily Injury (BI) and Property Damage (PD) and in this case, the policy will only effect if the injury or damage was of course caused by the operation of the insured’s motor vehicle.
+There are two kinds of Third Party Liability: Bodily Injury (BI) and Property Damage (PD).
+In this case, the policy will only take effect if the injury or damage was of course caused by the operation of the insured’s motor vehicle.

 A CTPL policy may be bought from any licensed insurance company.
 CTPL premium rates are mandated by the Insurance Commission across all insurance companies.
 Any deviation from the rate, may it be higher or lower should be reported to the Insurance commission.

-Here is the list of licensed Insurance Companies in the Philippines tentatively ranked according to Net Worth for the year 2013:
+Here is the list of licensed Insurance Companies in the Philippines:

 - Pioneer Insurance & Surety Corporation